-Productivity & Communication
+Productivity & Communication Tools

 Skype and Google Hangout

 I use it as time zone converter mainly but you can also schedule meetings through it in iCal or Google Calendar.
 Great, if you are travelling, have a meeting with a client on the other side of the world or just don’t know what time it is at your final destination.
 I set it up so I have all the relevant times are displayed on the homepage.
 I also usually have the Clock App on my iPhone set up to all the important time zones I need to keep in mind for clients.

-I backup my files with Dropbox as I find it super easy to use and organize.
-It syncs so I can access my files on the go over my phone too.
+I backup my files with Dropbox as I find it super easy to use and organise.
+It syncs easily so I can access my files on the go over my phone too.
 I also use Google Drive as you get a free 15GB across Google drive, Gmail and Google Photos on signup.

 I often get asked what the screen app I use.
 It’s actually an extension for Google Chrome called Momentum.
 Everyday it gives you a different inspirational background, a to-do list you can add to as well as adding a you can add a single main focus of your day.
-To quickly help you navigate to your most important pages you can add link widgets and you also have to ability to search the app – Let’s get productive!
+To quickly help you navigate to your most important pages you can add link widgets and you also have to ability to search the app – let’s get productive!

 There is another Chrome extension called Motivation, if you ever wanted to see your life ticking away.
-You need to provide your date of birth and will then get your exact age counting up and up and… It eventually made me so nervous though so I am back with Momentum.
+You need to provide your date of birth and will then get your exact age counting up and up and.
+It eventually made me so nervous though so I am back with Momentum.
 But it is a sweet extension to stop procrastination and get stuff done!

 All my websites are hosted on Bluehost, one of the largest hosting providers out there.
 It’s inexpensive, easy to setup with the 1-click automatic WordPress installation while customer service has always been responsive whenever I had any issues.
-You can also get your domain name on there.
+You can also buy your domain name on there.
 However, if you want your servers to be in Europe try All-Inkl.

 FileZilla is a free open-source FTP client which I use for data transfer.

 An online marketplace where you can buy and sell micro-jobs online.
-If you need an inexpensive business logo or a well-designed business card, this is the place to come looking for it.
+If you need an inexpensive business logo or business card, this is the place to come looking for it.
 You can even find virtual assistants, copywriting professionals or programming masterminds on here.
 The starting cost is $5 per job (as you can guess from the name) and range up to $500, depending what you want done.

 Generate your invoices super easy and for free!
 Similar but a slightly different layout is the free invoice generator.